preservim/vim-wordy/README.markdown

 :TriteWordy
 ```

-Dictionaries for uncovering the tired cliché.
+Dictionaries for uncovering the tired cliché, including colloquial and
+idiomatic phrases scraped from Wiktionary and Wikipedia.

 ### Miscellaneous

 ```
 :SaidWordy
 :OpineWordy
+:AintWordy
 :TimeWordy
 ```